 That chart was eye-opening to me.
 As a stroke survivor, I was stunned to learn the amount of salt that is in store-bought buffalo sauce.
 Making your own low salt buffalo sauce at home cuts a significant amount of salt from your food.
 This will allow you to satisfy your craving for buffalo chicken on game days…or any day really…without oversalting your meal.

 This quick and easy low sodium recipe makes enough for a single meal.
 It is great on shredded chicken!
-But if you can certainly make a larger batch.
-Simply multiply the recipe accordingly.
+But you can certainly make a larger batch, just multiply the recipe accordingly.
 I typically prepare a large batch to keep on hand – what can I say, I like buffalo sauce!
 I store my sauce in an air-tight container in the refrigerator for up to a week.